Michael Valva convicted of murder in 8-year-old son’s death - NewsBreak

 Valva fatally abused his 8-year-old son Thomas.
 An autopsy revealed the elementary schooler died from hypothermia.

 The child was forced to live in the family’s unheated garage for months, without any blankets.
 The temperature outside was 19 degrees on the day he died on Jan.
-17, 2020.911 tapes: NYPD dad charged with murder tried to revive 8-year-old son who froze in garage
+17, 2020.

 Thomas and his 10-year-old brother, both of whom had autism, were forced to live under the same torturous conditions, prosecutors said.